codingnuclei/ksb/README.md

-A very basic local blockchain to add my learning in rusts
+A very basic local blockchain to aid my learning of rust